-With Chanel’s infamous price hikes, Chanel ballet flats have become seriously expensive.
+With Chanel’s infamous price hikes, Chanel ballet flats are seriously expensive.

-Considering that in 2008, they cost $550 USD, it’s actually kind of nuts… actually, a 36.36% price increase for a pair of shoes is all the kinds of nuts.
+Considering that in 2008, they cost $550 USD, it’s actually kind of nuts… actually, a ~68% price increase for a pair of shoes is all the nuts (and especially includes “premium” cashews).

 … but here’s something even nuttier, in 2008 I skipped my high school prom for a pair of Chanel ballet flats.

 While the girls in my grade were fussing over prom dresses, dates and makeup appointments, I was tracking down a pair of two-tone Chanel ballet flats.

 You see, the average price of prom is apparently like $800… then on top of that, you have to spend the night with a bunch of obnoxious “popular” girls who spent the year comparing you to your beloved pet goldfish (who always looked a little sad) and helping themselves your raspberry lemonade Ice Breakers without asking (who knows where Lauren’s grubby paws had been??).

 Sure, I may have had fun that night with my friends, but I’d see them in the summer… Instead, I could save time & money and get a pair of shoes that would last me forever.

 My parents (who said, “if you don’t want to go to prom, it’s up to you”) ended up buying those two-tone Chanel flats for me as a high school graduation gift.
 In that 2008 moment, I don’t think my parents or I realised how “forever” these shoes would end up being.

 Despite the “I swear this is the last pair I’ll buy” empty promises, I’ve collected seven pairs of Chanel ballet flats into my pseudo-adult life.
 Three of which have gotten too “loved” and had to be “retired” (read: thrown out).

 After over a decade of wearing and loving these shoes, it’s time for a comprehensive Chanel ballet flats review.

 Let’s start with sizing then move onto why I’ve bought so many and end with, gulp, prices.

 Chanel ballet flats run true to French size.
 There is minimal sizing difference between the different materials.